Skip to content

 2. Rapidly respond and intervene in emergency situations requiring anesthesia care throughout the spectrum of practice settings.

 If a student cannot fulfill these Technical and Performance Standards, with or without accommodations, at any time in the program, the student will be ineligible for admission or continued progression in the DNP Program.
 In addition to assuring that students can meet the intellectual, emotional, and physical criteria for the DNP Program, it is of utmost importance that students have the ability to provide for the safety and welfare of their patients and others.
 Reasonable accommodations will be provided, when appropriate, to help students meet these Technical and Professional Standards.
-Determination of eligibility and recommendations of accommodations must be made by Student Academic Support Services and Inclusion https://www.uthsc.edu/sassi/.
-Any student wishing accommodations must contact the university’s Office of Student Academic Support Services and Inclusion at 901-448-5056 (email: SASSI@uthsc.edu).
+Determination of eligibility and recommendations of accommodations must be made by Disability Services, https://uthsc.edu/tlc/disability-services.php, Any student wishing accommodations must contact the university’s Office of Disability Services at tlc@uthsc.edu.

 DNP Nurse Anesthesiology FAQs